Info/Tips/Feedback on Sheepshaver for Classic on Intel Macs

 I had read on some site you needed to run Sheepshaver in 32-bit mode?
 But it looks like it is running OK in the default 64-bit mode.

-Like I said I need to get this up and running for my business so I don't have to worry about my old emac G4's screen going blank (I bought two used ones last year to replace my originals.)
+I will share my experience with it after I have run more testing, printing etc. Like I said I need to get this up and running for my business so I don't have to worry about my old emac G4's screen going blank (I bought two used ones last year to replace my originals.)

 -Dan"